United States v. Washington: Court supervision

-When the state would not enforce his order to reduce the catch of non-Indigenous commercial fishermen, Boldt took direct action by placing the matter under federal supervision.
+When the state would not enforce his order to reduce the catch of non-Indian commercial fishermen, Boldt took direct action by placing the matter under federal supervision.
 The United States Coast Guard and the National Marine Fisheries Service were ordered to enforce the ruling and soon had boats in the water confronting violators.
 Some of the protesters rammed Coast Guard boats, and at least one member of the Coast Guard was shot.
 Those whom the officers caught breaking the court's orders were taken before federal magistrates and fined for contempt, and the illegal fishing as a protest stopped.
 The United States District Court continued to exercise continuing jurisdiction over the matter, determining traditional fishing locations and compiling major orders of the court.

 Phase II

 The case continued to have issues brought up before the district court.
 In what became known as "Phase II", District Judge William H. Orrick, Jr. heard the issues presented by the United States on behalf of the tribes.
-Following the hearing, Orrick enjoined the State of Washington from damaging the fish's habitat and included hatchery-raised fish in the allocation to the Indigenous people.
+Following the hearing, Orrick enjoined the State of Washington from damaging the fish's habitat and included hatchery-raised fish in the allocation to the Indian tribes.
 The state appealed the decision to the Ninth Circuit, which affirmed in part and reversed in part, allowing the hatchery fish to remain in the allocation but leaving the habitat issue open.